-We are happy to try and assist school groups who are studying some aspect of Astronomy.
-Apologies - but we are already over-subscribed for the Spring Term.
+We are happy to try and assist school groups - at any keystage - who are studying some aspect of Astronomy.

 As a working university department, we don't have a dedicated outreach centre - however we can sometimes accommodate group visits.
 Usually this could include a talk (at an entirely age-appropriate level) followed by Q&A in the lecture theatre, and the chance to visit at least one of the large historical telescopes on site.
-We offer this for free to schools; but please bear in mind that the possibility of this option is strongly constrained by the availability of both staff and lecture theatre.
-For the academic year 2012/13 we expect significant disruption due to building work in close proximity to the lecture theatre, and so we are currently unsure whether this option will be readily available.
+We offer this for free to schools; but please bear in mind that the possibility of this option is strongly constrained by the availability of both staff and lecture theatre during University term-time.

 This is a more flexible option, where an astronomer could come and visit your class in school - to give a relevant talk, answer questions that pupils have about astronomy and space...
-Again, this is subject to availability of staff.
-There is no fee charged, but we would ask that all travel expenses (eg mileage at 40p/mile) are reimbursed.
+Again, this is subject to availability of staff, particularly during University term-time.
+There is no fee charged, but we would ask that all travel expenses (eg mileage at 45p/mile) are reimbursed.

 If you are interested in exploring these ideas further, please contact Dr Carolin Crawford